yoosamui/GarminLidarliteV4/README.md

 This example shows methods for running two LIDAR-Lite v4 LED and read distance continuous.

 ### temperature
-This example shows how to read the temerature from LIDAR-Lite v4 LED sensor.
+This example shows how to read the temperature from LIDAR-Lite v4 LED sensor.

 ### lowpower
 This example shows how to take single distance measurements with a